-4 CRITICAL ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY
+4. CRITICAL ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY

-The preparation of financial statements in accordance with IFRS requires the directors and management to exercise judgement in the process of applying the accounting policies.
-It also requires the use of accounting estimates and assumptions that may affect the reported amounts and disclosures in the financial statements.
+The preparation of consolidated and separate financial statements in accordance with IFRS requires the directors and management to exercise judgement in the process of applying the accounting policies.
+It also requires the use of accounting estimates and assumptions that may affect the reported amounts and disclosures in the consolidated and separate financial statements.
 Judgements and estimates are continuously evaluated and are based on historical experience and other factors, including expectations and assumptions concerning future events that are believed to be reasonable under the circumstances.
 The actual results could, by definition therefore, often differ from the related accounting estimates.

-Where applicable, the notes to the financial statements set out areas where management has applied a higher degree of judgement that have a significant effect on the amounts recognised in the financial statements, or estimations and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+Where applicable, the notes to the consolidated and separate financial statements set out areas where management has applied a higher degree of judgement that have a significant effect on the amounts recognised in the consolidated and separate financial statements, or estimations and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.